 Glenn is a fifth generation Cooper.
 Glenn commenced his career as an automotive electrician, and later studied computing and marketing, gaining an Associate Diploma in Business.

-In 1983 Glenn returned to South Australia to set up a private business in computer sales and services.
-This company grew to a turnover in excess of $3.5m.
+He set up a private business in computer sales and contract services.
+This company grew to a substantial size with offices in Adelaide and Brisbane.

-In July 1990, Glenn joined the family brewery and today is Chairman.
-He has also held the position of Marketing Director, overseeing the launch of numerous products in the Coopers beer range, including; Coopers Mild Ale, Coopers Dark Ale, Coopers Extra Strong Vintage Ale, Mild Ale, Premium Lager, and more recently, Coopers Clear.
+In 1990, Glenn joined the family brewery.
+He held the responsibility of Marketing, and oversaw the launch of numerous beers in the Coopers beer range, including Dark Ale, Extra Strong Vintage Ale, Mild Ale, Premium Lager, and more recently, Coopers Clear.